Unity-Technologies/ml-agents/docs/Installation-Windows.md

-# Installing ML-Agents for Windows (works with ML-Agents v0.3)
+# Installing ML-Agents for Windows

 ML-Agents supports Windows 10.
 While it might be possible to run ML-Agents using other versions of Windows, it has not been tested on other versions.
 Furthermore, ML-Agents has not been tested on a Windows VM such as Bootcamp or Parallels.